Euphrasiologist/oxygraphis/README.md

 Options:
   -l, --lpawbplus      Compute the modularity of a bipartite network using LPAwb+ algorithm.
   -d, --dirtlpawbplus  Compute the modularity of a bipartite network using DIRTLPAwb+ algorithm.
-  -m, --modules        Compute the modules of a bipartite graph.
   -p, --plotmod        Plot the interaction matrix of a bipartite network, sorted to maximise modularity.
+Modules printed to stderr.
   -h, --help           Print help
 ```